rocktronica/OneFileCMS/readme.markdown

 - As of v3.4.23, doesn't work in IE.  It seems IE doesn't support changing the innerHTML of some tags.
 OneFile builds the directory in javascript, then displays it by changing the innerHTML of a &lt;tbody> tag of an existing &lt;table>.
 And, since the alternative/fix/workaround would be a whole bunch more work, IE is currently not supported.
 - With Chrome, and possibly Safari, issue with Edit page: Clicking browser [back] & then browser [forward],  with file changed and not saved.
 On return (after [forward] clicked), file still has changes, but indicators are green (saved/unchanged).
 Does not affect FF 7+ or IE 8+.
 - The connection is not encrypted (doesn't use SSL), so passwords & usernames are sent in clear text* during login.
 However, this is true of most online login systems, unless SSL or the like is employed.
   *As of version 3.4.15, a client-side hash of the user's "plain-text" password is sent to the server.
-So, while this client-side hash is still a "plain-text" password as far as the server is concerned, the user's raw password is protected from immediate exposure.
+So, while this client-side hash is still a "plain-text" password as far as the server is concerned, the user's actual raw password is protected from immediate exposure.
 - Be aware that only some very basic data & error checking is performed.
 (But, it's getting better...)
 - Anything else?